Patrick Chung: 2011 season

 Chung entered training camp slated as the starting strong safety and was officially named the starter to begin the regular season, opposite free safety Brandon Meriweather.
 On September 18, 2011, Chung made five combined tackles during a 35–21 victory against the San Diego Chargers in Week 2.
 He exited the game in the third quarter and returned with a hard cast around his thumb in the fourth quarter.
 Chung was inactive for the Patriots' Week 3 loss at the Buffalo Bills after undergoing surgery to repair his fractured thumb.
-On October 30, 2011, he collected a season-high 13 combined tackles (ten solo) and broke up a pass in the Patriots' 25–17 loss at the Pittsburgh Steelers in Week 8.
-Chung was sidelined for seven consecutive games (Weeks 10–16) after suffering a foot injury.
+On October 30, 2011, Chung collected a season-high 13 combined tackles (10 solo) and broke up a pass in a 25–17 road loss to the Pittsburgh Steelers in Week 8.
+He was sidelined for seven consecutive games (Weeks 10–16) after suffering a foot injury.

 Chung finished the 2011 season with 62 combined tackles (37 solo), four pass deflections, an interception, and a sack in eight games and eight starts.

-The Patriots finished atop of the AFC East with a record of 13–3, clinching a first-round bye and home-field advantage.
+The Patriots finished atop of the AFC East with a 13–3 record, clinching a first-round bye and home-field advantage.
 They went on to defeat the Denver Broncos in the AFC Divisional Round and the Baltimore Ravens in the AFC Championship Game.
-On February 5, 2012, Chung started in Super Bowl XLVI and recorded six combined tackles and a pass deflection in the Patriots' 21–17 loss to the New York Giants.
+On February 5, 2012, Chung started in Super Bowl XLVI and recorded six combined tackles and a pass deflection during the 21–17 loss to the New York Giants.

 2012 season

 Defensive coordinator Matt Patricia retained Chung as the starting strong safety, alongside free safety Steve Gregory.
 Chung started the first six games of the season before sustaining a shoulder injury and missing four games (Weeks 7–11).
 During his absence, he was replaced by Devin McCourty, who was moved from cornerback to safety.
 Upon his return in Week 11, Chung was named the backup strong safety behind McCourty and was limited to 65 defensive snaps in the next four games (Weeks 11–14).
 On December 23, 2012, Chung made four combined tackles, two pass deflections, and intercepted two passes by Chad Henne during a 23–16 win at the Jacksonville Jaguars in Week 16.
 The following week, Chung collected a season-high six combined tackles and deflected a pass in the Patriots' 28–0 victory against the Miami Dolphins in Week 17.
-Chung finished the season with 44 combined tackles (29 solo), five pass deflections, and two interceptions in 12 games and eight starts.
+He finished the season with 44 combined tackles (29 solo), five pass deflections, and two interceptions in 12 games and eight starts.